 Pets are welcome

 This picturesque thatched cottage is 400 years old.
 It is a detached 4-bedroom property in a half-acre garden.
 The back garden is the sunny side with picnic table - an ideal place for a barbecue, but you are advised to bring your own disposable BBQ, since the cleanliness of the brick BBQ provided cannot be guaranteed.
 The lawn slopes away to a small stream at the far end, constantly flowing with clear water.
+We have never seen this to be wider that 2 feet or deeper than 2 inches, and it provides irrigation for the nettles (used for making nettle tea by the cottage owner).
 This is a favourite spot for children to play and mess about at your own responsibility.
 There's plenty of grassy area for recreational activities.
 The summerhouse is out-of-bounds and is used for storage of garden tools only.

 Access is via a gravel lane, so there is very little passing traffic.
 The location is Hyde Village, close to Hyde Common, and within the New Forest cattle grid area.
-Parking on site for a car or two, with additional spaces in a widened section of the lane.
+Parking on site for a car or two, with additional parking area in a wide section of spare ground between cottages.

 One of our holidaymakers kindly sent us this photo of some uninvited guests who apparently found a gate left open.